tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 {"hello":"world"}
 ```

-We first resolve, fetch, and compile our dependencies.
-The output should look familiar to you if you've used `mix deps.get` before.
+We first resolve, fetch, and compile our dependencies; this should look familiar to you if you've used `mix deps.get` before.
 Once `Mix.install` is complete and we have our dependencies, we run our `IO.puts` and output the encoded JSON.

 ## Caching